remarkablecloud/sync-dns-to-bunnycdn/README.md

 ## To-Do
 - [X] Whitelist Domain (zones that must be ignored in add/sync/delete)
 - [X] Support for BunnyCDN Custom Nameservers and contact email (BunnyCDN doesn't support SOA records)
+- [ ] Support for CNAME flattening records

 # How to Install